|

 insulation points.
 Here, too, you can make it

 with insulating materials, but it is very fiddly.
-The creation of an

 isolated zone in the catenary is described in their instructions.
 Where do